 - Telephone: +353 1402 2186

 - Email: TropicalMedDept@rcsi.ie

 Staff members from the Department of International Health and Tropical Medicine teach at both an Undergraduate and Postgraduate level in RCSI.

 The module ‘Haemato-Lyphoid Tropical Medicine’, for Intermediate Cycle 2 GEM students based at Connolly Hospital, Blanchardstown offers both the tropical medicine component and integrates cross-departmental and interdisciplinary teaching in a four-week block including lectures and tutorials, pathology and clinical competencies.

-The department also teaches ‘Tropical Medicine’ for the Intermediate Cycle Undergraduate Medicine students, based in Beaumont Hospital and Bahrain RCSI.
+The department also teaches ‘Tropical Medicine’ for the Year 3 Undergraduate Medicine students, in Dublin and Bahrain RCSI.

 At postgraduate level, the module ‘Surgeons in the Developing World’, introduces surgical trainees to the global healthcare context and specific issues relevant to the surgical profession.